Pictured: The Sky Garden, 34 storeys up, has 360-degree views across London. (See No 27 for full info)

 The Sky Garden, 20 Fenchurch Street, London EC3M

 At the top of the 34-storey skyscraper known as the 'Walkie Talkie', there's a hidden gem: a garden with 360-degree views across the city.
-There's bars and restaurants up there too - but the Sky Garden, which opened in January, is free, though you do have to book in advance.
+There are bars and restaurants up here too for cocktails and more as the sun goes down.
+The Sky Garden is free to enter, but you need to book in advance.

 28. Warriors through the ages